FrankenVoron/Voron-1.6-mod/README.md

 This mod is fully unsupported by the Voron Design team, support and discussion will be in a separate Discord group, link to be populated in the future.

 Default size is 300x300x340mm, reducing it down to 250mm saves only about $25.
+340mm is due to lack of availability of 360mm linear steppers.

 Total BOM cost is around $750-800, which sits it between the Hypercube ($550) and the Railcore II 300ZL ($1300).